9AD589B1/StatisticalInferenceCourseProjectGSS/stat_inf_project.md

 ## Setup

-We will first prepare the workspace environment by setting global options
+We will first prepare the workspace environment by setting global options.

 ### Set Global Options